digichaincoin/digidex-front/README.md

 # Digidex Frontend

-The `apeswap-frontend` repo is the primary frontend repository for [digidex.Finance], Smart Dex Resposity.
+The `digidex-frontend` repo is the primary frontend repository for [digidex.Finance], Smart Dex Resposity.

 ## Contributions